LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-full-featured-lms-on-raspberry-pi.md

 These five parts are enough for your own powerful but energy-saving and long-lasting LMS music & radio server.

-- Raspberry Pi 3B+
+- Raspberry Pi 4B
 - Enclosure (make sure to choose one specifically for your Raspberry model)
-- Memory Card 8GB
+- Micro SD memory card, 8GB or higher
-- Power Adapter 5V 2.5A
+- Power Adapter 5V 3A
 - Ethernet cable

-[Here](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/#find-reseller){:target="_blank"} you can find a store in your area which sells these items.
+[Here](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/#find-reseller){:target="_blank"} you can find a store in your area which sells these items.
 Some stores also sell these items as a bundle for your convenience.
+You can also use [rpilocator.com](https://rpilocator.com/) to check if local stores have the model you are looking for in stock.

-There are more powerful alternatives than the 3B+, such as the [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/#find-reseller){:target="_blank"} or the [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/#find-reseller){:target="_blank"}.
-Please make sure you buy an enclosure and a power adapter that suits your model (3A power supply for the 3B+ and a 5A power supply for the Raspberry Pi 5).
+There are other options than the 4B that will also work, such as the [Raspberry Pi 3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/#find-reseller){:target="_blank"} or the [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/#find-reseller){:target="_blank"}.
+Please make sure you buy an enclosure and a power adapter that suits your model (2.5A power supply for the 3B+ and a 5A power supply for the Raspberry Pi 5).

 ## Installing and configuring the software